-Apple has officially unveiled the new iPhone 12 series during its October 2020 launch event at 1am this morning, featuring four models in the lineup: the iPhone 12, iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max.
+Apple has officially unveiled the new iPhone 12 series during its October 2020 launch event, featuring four models in the lineup: the iPhone 12, iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max.

 While the iPhone 11 series had major improvements from the iPhone X, Apple proves that it has even more to offer up its sleeves with this latest launch.
 Here’s a quick breakdown of everything that’s new and improved in the latest flagship iPhones.

 First thing you’ll notice right off the bat is the all-new design that recalls the iPhone 5 and that of the latest iPad Pro and iPad Air.
 Apple has ditched the curved aluminium frame in favour of flat, square edges in a matte finish, featuring sharper edges that transition to the glass front and back.
 Completing the look are slimmer bezels, though the top notch design remains the same – housing the front-facing camera and Face ID tech.

 In terms of size, the iPhone 12 and iPhone 12 Pro now come with a 6.1-inch display, up from 5.8 inches.
 Meanwhile, the new iPhone 12 Mini sits at 5.4-inches and the largest iPhone 12 Pro Max features a 6.7-inch display.
 But more significantly, the displays are now made with Ceramic Shield glass, which is allegedly the strongest display covering commercially available today.
 Developed in partnership with glass maker Corning, Apple claims it has 4x better drop performance, offering improved durability to survive a drop without cracking or breaking.